-Grid sources and aircraft sources can be displayed in the Mapper, but they can only be added, edited or deleted in the model interface.
+Grid sources and aircraft sources can be displayed in the Mapper, but they cannot be added, edited or deleted.

 To view a grid or aircraft source add the source in the model interface following the instructions in the ADMS-Urban or ADMS-Airport User Guide.
 In the Mapper click on the Refresh Layers button.
 The sources will now be displayed.